Dmitrii Usynin

 Biography

-Some of my recent works include gradient-based model inversion attacks on collaboratively trained computer vision models (ACM TOPS 2023), low-cost empirical defences against privacy adversaries (PoPETS 2022), a framework for trustworthy collaborative medical image analysis (Nature Machine Intelligence 2021) and an overview of the current state of PPML and attacks on CML (Nature Machine Intelligence 2021).
+Some of my highlighted works include gradient-based model inversion attacks on collaboratively trained computer vision models (ACM TOPS 2023), low-cost empirical defences against privacy adversaries (PoPETS 2022), a framework for trustworthy collaborative medical image analysis (Nature Machine Intelligence 2021) and an overview of the current state of PPML and attacks on CML (Nature Machine Intelligence 2021).

 Interests

-• Privacy-preserving ML
+• Differentially private ML

 • Attacks on ML